 • a federal or railroad law enforcement agency and whose incident occurred within the boundaries of this state

-With very rare exception, any law enforcement officer as defined above who is honored on the National Law Enforcement Officers Memorial or the Indiana Law Enforcement and Fire Fighters Memorial will also be included on this memorial.
+Any law enforcement officer as defined above who is honored on the National Law Enforcement Officers Memorial, or who clearly meets their criteria for inclusion but whose agency has not submitted that officer for consideration, will be included on this memorial with very rare exception.
 Should an officer who is currently honored on this memorial be found to no longer meet the criteria for inclusion, that officer will be subject to removal at any time.